connectrpc/conformance/README.md

 In addition, there is a Github Action workflow for [C++][github-action-cc] which runs a gRPC C++ client against the conformance suite.

-### Locally
+### Running the tests

-To run these locally tests, you'll need Docker.
+To run these tests locally, you'll need Docker.
 The test suite uses Docker Compose.
 Please note, that if you are running the tests on MacOS, you'll need to [enable Docker Compose V2][docker-compose-v2].
 In short, Docker Desktop -> Preferences -> General -> Use Docker Compose V2, then click Apply & Restart.